 In addition to outcomes measures, an affective digital MSK solution must include easy-to-use reporting and analytics to provide benefit leaders the information that they need to make informed data-driven decisions.
 The right system routinely checks data against key quality measures, identify gaps in care and generate appropriate alerts for members, caregivers and administrators.

 The information gathered from comprehensive reporting and analytics provides an overall picture of the risk, incidence, prevalence and trends of musculoskeletal conditions to compare and benchmark across other employers as well as providers.

 12. Flexible benefits and Incentives design

-Instead of one-size-fits-all approach to benefit design, an effective digital MSK solution provides maximum flexibility in experimenting with benefit designs, for example, waiving co-pays and co-insurance for high-value services such as virtual physical therapy.
+Instead of one-size-fits-all approach to benefit design, an effective digital MSK solution provides maximum flexibility in experimenting with benefit designs.

 The VBID (value-based insurance design) approach seeks to achieve improvements in health outcomes through financial incentives in benefits design – mainly by reductions in cost-sharing to reduce barriers for targeted population in accessing high-value services.